isomerpages/moe-greenwoodpri/_gwps-experience/Holistic Curriculum/Mother Tongue Languages.md

 <p></p>
 <p><strong>External Competitions and Activities</strong>
 </p>
-<p>Students have the thrilling opportunity to participate in various external
-competitions, where they can sharpen their communication skills and embrace the excitement of healthy competition.
-These activities offer invaluable experiences, enabling students to showcase and apply their language skills in dynamic and diverse settings.</p>
+Students have the thrilling opportunity to participate in various external competitions, where they can sharpen their communication skills and embrace the excitement of healthy competition.
+These activities offer invaluable experiences, enabling students to showcase and apply their language skills in dynamic and diverse settings.
 <div class="isomer-image-wrapper">
 <img style="width: 80%;" height="auto" width="100%" alt="" src="/images/Holistic Curriculum/MTL_CL.png">
 </div>